KoTurk/Kafka/Jetbrains/PaymentEngine/README.md

 Clone or download this repo.

 ### Exercises Basic Kafka
-1. Start docker (when installed) with ./start.sh (or build your own cmd file)
+1. Start zookeeper / kafka / kafka-ui with docker with ./start.sh
-2. Go to the basic / src / resources directory
-3. In the src code, follow all the comments and begin from the controller, to the service, and to the processors
+2. In the src code, follow all the comments and begin from the config to controller, to the producer and consumer
-4. When filled in the code, execute the test
+3. When filled in the code, execute the EmbeddedKafkaIntegrationTest

 ### Exercises Kafka Streams
 1. Go to the PaymentKStream, read the comments and fill in the missing code
 2. Do the same for the FraudKStream
+3. And at last the Topology
-3. Now execute the test in directory basic again.
+4. Now execute the test in directory basic again.
-4. It should pass now.
-If not, retry.
-Sometimes Kafka needs a wake up call.
+5. It should pass now.
+6. It is also possible to execute the test from the streaming module (that's in memory and faster)